Scots Music Group is a charity with a strong ethos of community-building, using traditional music, song and dance to bring people together.

-Pedestrian access: ramp access to The Malala Building and The Muriel Spark Building from both the Warrender Park Road entrances and the Whitehouse Loan car park
+Pedestrian access: ramp access to The Malala Building and The Muriel Spark Building/Dining Hall from both the Warrender Park Road entrances and the Whitehouse Loan car park

 - Parking: disabled parking bays in the small car park accessible on Warrender Park Road for disabled badge holders only

 - Lift access: into The Malala Building from Warrender Park Road car park.
-Look for the large traffic cone which the school uses to hold the entrance door open, and see the annotated image below.
 The lift gives access to level 1 (Forum) and level 2 where most of our classes are held.

 Scots Music Group

 15 Morningside Road